mini-mammoth/iron-oak/README.md

 ![Create Iron Ash](docs/create_iron_ash.gif)

+> **Automation** -
+> The bowl will still burn for several seconds after a log is processed.
+This allows you to add some hopper to automate your
+> ash processing.

 Now you can use water to wash the *iron infused ash* to receive *iron shreds*.

 ![Wash Iron Shreds](docs/create_iron_shred.gif)